udioeater/guild-docs/artisan_roles/faq.md

 : answer goes here

 What are marketable technologies?
 [Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : Marketable technologies are technologies that we can build solutions around.
-Clients are actively requesting them and / or we see them becoming hot in the near term.
+In other words, clients are actively requesting them and / or we see them becoming hot in the near term.

 Where can I find the Pillar Practice Documents [Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : The Pillar Practice Documents are a work in progress.